dcernst/dcernst.github.io/_posts/2012-10-23-talk-designing-inquiry-based-learning-experiences.md

 <div>
 </div>

-*Note:* These slides are essentially a subset of slides for similar talks that I&#8217;ve given recently.
+*Note:* These slides are essentially a subset of slides for similar talks that I've given recently.
 In particular, see [this blog post][4] and [this one][5].

-Amy&#8217;s part of the workshop addressed more specific ways in which one might apply IBL techniques.
+Amy's part of the workshop addressed more specific ways in which one might apply IBL techniques.

  [1]: http://oak.ucc.nau.edu/ald4/
  [2]: http://nau.edu/faculty-development/